ToucheMe/UTAR/README.md

-# UTAR
+# UTAR (CS)
-- This is the repository for the source codes for most of my assignments done during my years in UTAR.
+- This repository contains the source codes for the most of my assignments during university.